 Commenting on the latest ONS Labour Market statistics released today, BCC Head of People Policy, Jane Gratton, said:

-“The Government must also reform the Shortage Occupations List criteria to include more jobs at more skill levels to give firms breathing space to train and upskill their workforce.
+“The Shortage Occupation List (SOL) must also be reformed to include more jobs at more skill levels, to give firms breathing space to train and upskill their workforce.”

-Full details of the ONS Labour Market statistics can be found here.
+More details on the ONS data can be found here.